Facing the bad man

 Behind me: “I did eight months in the County Detention Center.
 They gave me a year, but I got time served.
 Then they caught me with Lortab.
 They said I was trying to distribute.”

 Beside me, a shaking mother with a bandage on her wrist.
 Her daughter is pretty, but ragged.
-Her attorney is another well known defense lawyer.
+Her attorney is another well known defense lawyer, he reminds me of a criminal defense attorney Harrisburg PA area, who are also popular and well known.
+These lawyers have a tough job but execute their work so well and I take my hat off to them.
 He is all smiles as he helps the young girl navigate through the process.

 “She got a big inheritance,” the attorney tells the judge.
 “She spent it all on a Denali and cocaine.
 She has since worked to get her life back on track.”